markdicksonjr/nibbler/README.md

 For specific configuration values for a given extension, look at the relevant module README.md.

-By default, Nibbler will only pay attention to environment variables, but the sample application that ships with Nibbler shows how one might apply both environment variables and files.

 A sample config example is provided "sample.config.json".
 There are a few things to notice:

 - both port and nibbler.port are defined.
 The nibbler.port value takes priority over the port value.
 So you will notice when the app starts